Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Formalism

-We know that in QCD $\chi_t$ can be formally related to the mass of the axion field~\cite{Weinberg:1977ma,Wantz:2009mi}.
-The existence of a dynamical axion is considered to be a possible solution of strong $CP$ problem (the absence of charge and parity violation in strong interaction)~\cite{Weinberg:1977ma}.
-It is also well known that the instanton contributions in strong interaction can lead to a possible $CP$ violation~\cite{tHooft:1976snw,tHooft:1986ooh}.
-These contributions can be realised by augmenting the QCD Lagrangian with the topological term $\frac{\theta g^2}{32 \pi^2}{\cal F} \tilde{\cal F}$ term, where $\theta$ is the QCD vacuum angle, $\cal F$ and $\tilde{\cal F}$ stand for the gluonic field strength tensor and its dual, respectively.
+One reason why $\chi_t$ is important is that in QCD $\chi_t$ can be formally related to the mass of the axion field~\cite{Weinberg:1977ma,Wantz:2009mi}.
+The existence of a dynamical axion is considered to be a possible solution to the strong $CP$ problem (the absence of charge and parity violation in strong interaction)~\cite{Weinberg:1977ma}. $\theta$ can be related to the QCD axion field ($a$) via the relation $\theta=a/f_a$, with $f_a$ being the axion decay constant.

-This $\theta$ can be further related to the QCD axion field ($a$) via the relation $\theta=a/f_a$, with $f_a$ being the axion decay constant.
-Then the topological term modifies to $\frac{g^2}{32\pi^2}\frac{a}{f_a}{\cal F} \tilde{\cal F}$.
-By performing a chiral rotation of the quark fields by the angle $a/f_a$ this can be further written as an interaction between the field $a$ and the quarks~\cite{Buballa:2003qv}, which produces

-It is to be noted that the Lagrangian ${\cal L}_a$ is equivalent to ${\cal L}_2$ in Eq.~\ref{eq:lag_2}, apart from the two exponentials.
-This new Lagrangian containing axion field in Eq.~\ref{eq:lag_axion} can as well be written in the form of Eq.~\ref{eq:lag_2} through a little bit of manipulation as